 Treatment 1 and 2 discharges are based on releases from the low level outlet gates (LLOG) at Coquitlam Dam.
 The LLOG releases for Treatment 2 were categorized as either targeted or minimum discharge.
-Releases are based on targeted levels and a set of rules set out in the Water Use Plan, with the exception of periods of limited reservoir capacity or inflows.
+Releases are based on targeted levels other than during periods of limited reservoir capacity or inflows based on a set of rules set out in the Water Use Plan.
 Generally, targeted releases were higher throughout the year compared with Treatment 1 with the exception of June and July, which were lowered slightly (Table 1.1).
 Minimum release levels were still higher than Treatment 1 minimums for October to February but similar to Treatment 1 levels for March to September.